2025 Program Proposals

 Proposing a Seminar or Workshop

-Guidelines: SAA seminars should open a number of pathways into a subject, recognizing that the seminar meeting is an occasion for focused but open discussion of written work completed in advance.
+SAA seminars should open a number of pathways into a subject, recognizing that the seminar meeting is an occasion for focused but open discussion of written work completed in advance.
 Advance work in SAA programs may involve readings, online discussions, shared syllabi, performances, and pedagogical exercises, as well as research papers.
-For descriptions of seminars and workshops from previous years, consult any June Bulletin.
-For assistance in crafting a competitive proposal, consult any member of the Program Committee (below).
+For descriptions of seminars and workshops from previous years, consult any of the June Bulletins uploaded to the SAA Archives page.

 - The title of the proposed seminar or workshop.

 - A description of the objectives of the proposed seminar or workshop, including potential issues to be raised or practices to be modeled (maximum 2,300 characters, including spaces).

-- A short biographical statement or statements concerning the proposed seminar or workshop leader(s), including a description of previous experience with the SAA (maximum 750 characters per person, including spaces).
+- A short biographical statement or statements for the proposed seminar or workshop leader(s), including a description of previous experience with the SAA (maximum 750 characters per person, including spaces).

 Proposing a Panel or Roundtable Session